OrgFlow/docs/content/tutorials/continuous-integration/azure-devops-pipelines.md

 ## Recommended approach

 We recommend that you use the [OrgFlow CLI docker image](https://hub.docker.com/r/orgflow/cli) as the container to run your pipelines.
 This image is pre-configured to allow you to get up and running with OrgFlow in a matter of minutes.
-We recommend that you save your @concept_licensekey as a pipeline variable, and then pass the variables value as an environment variable (`ORGFLOW_LICENSEKEY`) when creating the container.
-For process commands that require a stack, we recommend that you create a pipeline variable to hold your stack name and pass the value to to the Docker container as an environment variable (`ORGFLOW_STACKNAME`)
+We recommend that you save your @concept_licensekey as a pipeline variable, and then pass the variable's value as an environment variable (`ORGFLOW_LICENSEKEY`) when creating the container.
+For process commands that require a stack, we recommend that you create a pipeline variable to hold your stack name and pass the value to the Docker container as an environment variable (`ORGFLOW_STACKNAME`)

 ### Salesforce authentication